Actions and Next Steps

 Under the Care Act the Local Authority has a duty to not only provide information and advice where it is needed, but to ensure that the information and advice it provides has been effective.

-Therefore, when information and advice has been provided you should agree appropriate arrangements to follow up with the person to whom it was given in order to review how effective it has been.
+Therefore, when information and advice has been provided you should agree appropriate arrangements to follow up with the person in order to review how effective this information has been.

 The timescales for this follow up should reflect the individual circumstances and level of risk.

-Where you are making arrangements for someone else to follow up on the information and advice you have given (rather than following up on it yourself) you must make sure that you have recorded this in a way that will ensure the person follows up on it at the agreed time.
+Where someone else is following up on the information and advice given (rather than following up on it yourself) you must make sure that you have recorded this in a way that ensures the person follows up on it at the agreed time.

 4. Providing Information about a Person